Felix-Voyle/JJ-Coffee-MS2/README.md

 - box-shadow effects - https://getcssscan.com/css-box-shadow-examples

 ### Content

+- All content was written by the developer

 ### Media

 - All images and video were sourced from pexels and were free to use.

 ### Acknowledgements
+- https://www.w3schools.com/ and https://css-tricks.com/ were both invaluable resources for referring back to throughout.
+- https://stackoverflow.com/ was a great resource if i had any problems, often i could find the same or similar issue on here and get an idea for how to fix it.